markjamesm/markjamesm.github.io/aboutme.md

 - Information Architecture
 - Audio Production (Podcasting, Soundtracks)

-To see some of the neat stuff I've worked on, check out my [projects page.](/projects)
+To see some of the neat stuff I'm working on, check out my [projects page.](/projects)

 If ever you need professional help with a project, I offer consulting for a range of services.
 Don't hesitate to [contact me](/contact) to inquire about my availabilities and rates.